MicrochipTech/RN1723-Dev-Board/README.md

 ```

 ## Opening the Server Web Page
-Open a Web browser and enter the following URL on the same machine running the python Server script:
+Open a Web browser and enter the following URL on the same machine running the python server script:
 ```
 https://localhost
 ```